 The school closed in 1774 following the passing of Ann Wager.
 The inability to find a new teacher, lack of funding, and discourse that would lead to the Revolution prevented the continuation of the school.

-The building will be stabilized and then moved to its new site at the corner of Francis and Nassau Streets.
+On Friday, February 10, 2023, the Williamsburg Bray School building was relocated from its location on the edge of the William & Mary campus to its permanent home in Colonial Williamsburg’s Historic Area.
+The structure now resides at the intersection of Francis and Nassau streets near the site of the First Baptist Church excavation.
 This is the second move since it was relocated from its original site on Prince George Street in the 1930s.
 Once it has moved, the preservation department along with CW’s Building Trades and Historic Trades will restore the building to its 1760 appearance.
 Interpretive programming is also in the works for this site.
 It is scheduled to be fully restored in 2024.